-Open season for 1st of April until 30th of November every year. hound hunting However, when Easter falls within the season, hound hunting is closed from the Thursday before Easter until the Thursday after Easter, inclusive.
+Open season for hound hunting Bag limit Maximum number of hunters However, when Easter falls within the season, hound hunting is closed from the Friday before Easter until the Wednesday after Easter, inclusive.
 During the season, hunting is not permitted from 30 minutes after sunset until 30 minutes before sunrise.
-Bag limit Sambar Deer only - no limit.
-Maximum number of hunters 10 hunters (or 12 provided that two are Provisional Game Licence holding juniors or Non-resident of Australia Game Licence holders) on any one hunt.
+Sambar Deer only - no limit.
+10 hunters (or 12 provided that two are Provisional Game Licence holding juniors or Non-resident of Australia Game Licence holders) on any one hunt.
 Conditions apply - see page 7.
-Maximum number of hounds 5 (or 8 provided that three are pups under 12 months of age in training).
+5 (or 8 provided that three are pups under 12 months Bag limit Maximum number of hunters hunting is closed from the Friday before Easter until the Wednesday after Easter, inclusive.
+During the season, hunting is not permitted from 30 minutes after sunset until 30 minutes before sunrise.
+Sambar Deer only - no limit.
+10 hunters (or 12 provided that two are Provisional Game Licence holding juniors or Non-resident of Australia Game Licence holders) on any one hunt.
+Conditions apply - see page 7.
+5 (or 8 provided that three are pups under 12 months Bag limit Maximum number of hunters 30 minutes after sunset until 30 minutes before sunrise.
+Sambar Deer only - no limit.
+10 hunters (or 12 provided that two are Provisional Game Licence holding juniors or Non-resident of Australia Game Licence holders) on any one hunt.
+Conditions apply - see page 7.
+5 (or 8 provided that three are pups under 12 months Maximum number of hunters 10 hunters (or 12 provided that two are Provisional Game Licence holding juniors or Non-resident of Australia Game Licence holders) on any one hunt.
+Conditions apply - see page 7.
+5 (or 8 provided that three are pups under 12 months hunters Licence holding juniors or Non-resident of Australia Game Licence holders) on any one hunt.
+Conditions apply - see page 7.
+5 (or 8 provided that three are pups under 12 months Maximum number of hounds 5 (or 8 provided that three are pups under 12 months of age in training).
 All hounds must be registered with, or authorised by, the Game Management Authority.
-Permitted hound breeds Beagles (maximum height at the withers 40 cm).
-Harriers (maximum height at the withers 53.5 cm).
-Bloodhounds (maximum height at the withers 69 cm).
-The hounds must be pure and conform to the Australian National Kennel Council breed standards with the exception of the height requirement which is listed above.
+Permitted hound • Beagles (maximum height at the withers 40 cm). breeds • Harriers (maximum height at the withers 53.5 cm). • Bloodhounds (maximum height at the withers 69 cm). • The hounds must be pure and conform to the Australian National Kennel Council breed standards with the exception of the height requirement which is listed above.
 Hound registration period For the life of the hound after assessment, or until ownership is transferred.
-Hound identification requirements Permanent tag fixed to the collar with the full name of the hound owner and the hound registration number recorded on it.
-All hounds must be microchipped in accordance with the Domestic Animals Regulations 2005.
+Hound identification requirements Permanent tag fixed to the collar with the full name of the hound owner and the hound registration number recorded on it. • All hounds must be microchipped in accordance with the Domestic Animals Regulations 2005.